 Our project exists to bridge this gap.
 We bring technical foundations and societal perspectives together in one classroom, creating space for students from diverse disciplines to learn, question, and collaborate.

 Our team believes that AI and machine learning education should not remain the domain of specialists alone.
-Our mission is to deliver an approach that is:
+We deliver an approach that is accessible to all, hands-on by design, and deeply critical of the impact these technologies have on our world.

 Who We Are